 that regular inventories be performed, including a risk assessment per (type of) system or technology used, with due consideration to the interconnections with other systems and data sources.
 Suggested methods are identified in Annex A;

 to adopt appropriate industry standards for managing cyber risk and/or apply best practices.
 In particular, the concept of “security by design” should be practiced.
 Suggestions for appropriate standards and best practices are summarized in Annex A;

+to verify compliance with applicable law and regulations from local, national, regional and global authorities;

 to implement protective measures or processes for all AtoN services and technologies, including VTS; and